 When I do the calculations, this method of calculating calcium content does not work out.

-A published report states that a guinea pig should eat around 8 grams (i.e., 8000 mg) of calcium per day. (see Just Count the mg of Calcium, below).
+A book called Nutrient Requirements of Laboratory Animals: Fourth Revised Edition, 1995. states that a guinea pig should eat around 8 grams (i.e., 8000 mg) of calcium per day per kilogram of pellets. (see Just Count the mg of Calcium, below).

-Let’s use an example.
+Let’s use an example to work out the 0.3% Calcium advice – based on calories.
 If I feed my guinea pig, let’s say, 100 calories per day, and I want to feed him 0.3% of those calories as milligrams of calcium, that means I am feeding him just 0.3 mg of calcium per day.
-Which is not enough calcium.

-According to the Nutrient Requirements of Laboratory Animals (1995), a normal adult guinea pig should eat around 8g of calcium per day per kg of body weight.
+Here is an excerpt from Nutrient Requirements of Laboratory Animals (1995) stating that a normal adult guinea pig should eat around 8g of calcium per day per kg of pellets:

 How Guinea Pigs Absorb Calcium